-DETROIT MERCY DENTAL is committed to increasing its interactions with students and improving ways of conveying important information.
+University of Detroit Mercy School of Dentistry is committed to increasing its interactions with students and improving ways of conveying important information.
 This policy will enhance the ability of faculty and administrative offices to send official and course-related information to students via e-mail with minimal barriers.